-I really don’t know.
+I could potentially do a really complex Monte Carlo Simulation, but that will probably bore you to death.
 The most that I can do is to perform a very simple historical projection.

 The first step is to determine the average rate my net worth grew for the known periods (i.e. average growth rate).
 The second step is to apply the same rate to the projected periods.

 The math involved is very simple.
 Say, your net worth last year grew from $100,000 to $130,000.
 The growth rate for this period is calculated as ($130,000 – $100,000)/$100,000 = 30%.

 The formula for calculating the growth rate for a specific period: